bitsphyassoc/blog/README.md

 ```

 In case you want to use your own image for the article rather than using one from the web (because you made it yourself/cropped/edited it), upload it into the `/images/blog/{article number}-{first word of title}/` directory.
 This will let you access the image from the permalink "https://raw.githubusercontent.com/bitsphyassoc/blog/master/images/blog/{article number}-{first word of title}/{image file}".
 Finally, save the file in the format `YYYY-MM-DD-*.md`, with each word in the title being hyphen-separated.
 When you're done with all of this, you can push the article for publication.

+P. S. If you have math in your article, make sure it doesn't conflict with markdown.
+The way in which markdown works forces an equation to flow with the paragraph unless its surrounded by a pair of line breaks as well.
+These equations would also need a `\Large` or a `\large` right after opening the LaTeX environment so that it appears uniformly with the rest of the text.
+If you find any other peculiar behavior, please open an issue, we will try to fill it in with a fix and update the advisory in this readme.